MeteoGroup/concourse-ci/README.md

 Copyright © 2016 MeteoGroup Deutschland GmbH

-Licensed under the Apache License, Version 2.0 (the "License"); you may not file from this repository except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use any file from this repository except in compliance with the License.
 You may obtain a copy of the License at

   <http://www.apache.org/licenses/LICENSE-2.0>